 In their email, the team wrote, "We absolutely share your concern and understand the frustration, and the Team continues to look for other solutions to this problem.
 The updated 3300 block of P Street schedule has the fabricated rails arriving on the project site in early April."

 When asked about the complaints, Community Relations Team member and Advisory Neighborhood Commissioner Ed Solomon said it is understandable that residents might get frustrated when there's nowhere to park and there's a construction zone outside the front door.
-Solomon owns a shop on P Street and has worked with the project team to try to reduce the burden on businesses and residents as work progresses.
+Solomon and has worked with the project team to and residents as work progresses.
 Overall, he said that most of the feedback he has received has been positive.